 When the end of the world is nigh, and the zombies are moving into your neighborhood, you and your family will be ready.
-You have well-stocked bug out bags ready to go, you know safe places to head, and you have purchased plenty of water, shelf stable food and other supplies.
+You have well-stocked bug out bags that are ready to go, you know all the safest places to head to, and you have purchased plenty of water, shelf stable food and other survival supplies.
 Now it’s time to finalize your plans for your vehicle and transportation.
+This is very important.
+What good are all your supplies if you don’t have a vehicle that can reliably get you to a save location?
 The following tips can help.

 Select Your Vehicle